Stage 1 to Build Our School

-The Pucusana Project is working to alleviate poverty in Pucusana Peru through
+The Pucusana Project is an American nonprofit working to alleviate poverty in Pucusana Peru.

 How do you alleviate poverty for a whole community?
-You increase the economic state of the entire community.
+You increase the economic state of the entire city.
 How do you do that?
-By educating the poor and enabling their God-given talents into successful occupations.
-Through education and business growth, the entire community can access positive economic change.
+By educating the poor and enabling successful occupations.
+Through quality education and new business growth, the entire community can access positive economic change.
 This is not an easy task and it will take decades of hard work, but we are committed to ending the generational cycles that plague this beautiful city.

 About the City

-Pucusana is a beautiful small fishing village just two hours outside Lima city.
-It is the poorest city on the coast of Lima, the capital of Peru.
-The District of Pucusana was officially created on the 21st of January 1943.
-In 1950, the district of Pucusana became part of Lima City.
+Pucusana is a small fishing village just two hours outside Lima city.
+It is the poorest city on the coast of Peru.
+The District of Pucusana was officially created on the 21st of January 1943 and in 1950, Pucusana became part of Lima City.
 Pucusana is connected to Lima through the South Pan American Highway and is known for its beautiful beaches.
 It is a city with two worlds.
 Multi-million dollar houses are placed all around the island and beaches for the rich to enjoy during the summer, while the rest of the city lives in extreme poverty on the other side of the road.

 Employment in Pucusana is limited to two options.
 Tourism, which brings in a lot of money for the local restaurants, shops and markets, but is limited to summertime, and the fishing industry.
 The average fisherman dropped out of school before the age of 15 and will work in this occupation their entire life.
 The industry is very competitive, corporately corrupt, and dangerous.
 Many men in Pucusana are missing fingers, hands, or entire limbs; they do not receive any compensation and are left jobless.
 Due to the unhealthy atmosphere and financial stress of the fishing industry, many of these men turn to alcohol, drugs, physical violence, and/or abandoning their families.